dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 sidebar_label: "Write queries with exports"
 ---

-Exports enhances the [saved queries](/docs/build/saved-queries) by automatically run saved queries and write them within your data platform.
-Saved queries are a way to save and reuse commonly used queries in MetricFlow, exports takes this functionality a step further by:
+Exports enhances [saved queries](/docs/build/saved-queries) by running your saved queries and writing the output to a table or view within your data platform.
+Saved queries are a way to save and reuse commonly used queries in MetricFlow, exports take this functionality a step further by:

 - Enabling you to write these queries within your data platform using the dbt Cloud job scheduler.
 - Proving an integration path for tools that don't natively support the dbt Semantic Layer by exposing tables of metrics and dimensions.